jeremyglebe/jeremyglebe.github.io/Resume/index.md

 ## Summary
-I have been programming in JavaScript for over 7 years and am proficient with and without modern frameworks.
+I have been developing software my entire life.
+I have a lot of practice working in JavaScript (for over 7 years!) and am proficient with many modern frameworks.
 I have 3 years of professional experience developing Angular and Vue web applications, as well as some work on native mobile apps.
 I am an educator with experience teaching 5th grade all the way through college seniors.
 This has provided me much insight on collaborative learning and cooperative development.
 I am considering positions in software development, education, or a combination of the two.

 ## Background

 ### Security Service Federal Credit Union (Remote, San Antonio, TX)
 **Hybrid Mobile Developer** March 2023 - Present
 - Development of mobile banking app for use by members of the credit union
   - Ionic cross-platform development for iOS and Android
-  - Utilized Capacitor for native shell and deployment
+  - Utilized Capacitor to create native builds and custom plugins
-  - Codebase utilized Typescript and Angular for the frontend
+  - Developed and Angular components and services
   - Integration with existing banking systems and APIs
 - Developed a modern Dashboard for monitoring reports from the mobile app and other internal applications
 - Modified and integrated .NET APIs for use with the mobile app and Dashboard (C#)